microsoft/fluentui/rfcs/react-components/extension-packages.md

 by [material-ui](https://mui.com/material-ui/getting-started/faq/#v4-why-arent-my-components-rendering-correctly-in-production-builds)
 for OSS authors that want to extend the library.
 This recommendation is made to [reduce duplicates in bundle](https://github.com/facebook/react/issues/13346#issuecomment-515079922).

 We can look at a case by case basis if more concrete dependencies on the core library are needed.
+This policy should be enforced by automation that needs to be disabled in the cases where stricter dependencies are necessary.

 ### Core team involvement